School of Medicine and Health Sciences

 - Master of Science in Health Sciences in the field of translational microbiology

-- Joint degree program: Master of Science in Health Sciences in the field of physician assistant and Master of Public Health (Milken Institute School of Public Health)
+- Master of Science in Health Sciences in the field of physician assistant and Master of Public Health (Milken Institute School of Public Health)

 Military contract programs

-- Post-baccalaureate certificate in the field of blood banking for medical laboratory science
+- Post-baccalaureate certificate in blood banking for medical laboratory science

-- Post-baccalaureate certificate in the field of chemistry for medical laboratory science
+- Post-baccalaureate certificate in chemistry for medical laboratory science

-- Post-baccalaureate certificate in the field of hematology for medical laboratory science
+- Post-baccalaureate certificate in hematology for medical laboratory science

-- Post-baccalaureate certificate in the field of microbiology for medical laboratory science
+- Post-baccalaureate certificate in microbiology for medical laboratory science

-- Graduate certificate in the field of clinical and translational research
+- Graduate certificate in clinical and translational research

 Explanation of Course Numbers